 \subsection{Does \ourmethod bridge SFT and RFT?}

-To answer this question, we calculate three metrics to measure the model's state during the training with $\text{Valid}_{2k}$: (1) the Avg@16 score, which estimates the model's task performance; (2) the Best@16 score, which estimates the model's upper bound achieved after training; and (3) the SFT loss on the provided demonstrations that estimate the distribution gaps between the model and $\pi_{\text{off}}$.
-These results are summarized in the Fig.~\ref{fig:traing_trajec}.
-And our key observations are as follows.
+To answer this question, we calculate three metrics to measure the model's state during the training with $\text{Train}_{2k}$: (1) the Avg@16 score, which estimates the model's task performance; (2) the Best@16 score, which estimates the model's problem-solving potential after training; and (3) the SFT loss on the provided demonstrations that estimate the distribution gaps between the model and the offline expert policy $\pi_{\text{off}}$.
+These results are summarized in Fig.~\ref{fig:traing_trajec}.
+Our key observations are as follows.

-\textbf{Comparing SFT and RFT} As mentioned above, SFT and RFT present distinct training paradigms, with the former focusing on minimizing the likelihood of the given demonstration and the latter directly optimizing for task performance.
+\textbf{Comparing SFT and RFT} As mentioned above, SFT and RFT present distinct training paradigms: the former focuses on minimizing the likelihood of the given demonstration, while the latter directly optimizes for task performance.
 Our results suggest that (1) The SFT could initially damage the model's performance and then rebuild it (the performance of the second checkpoint is lower than that of the initial one).
-Mimicking external demonstrations, the SFT-ed model has the potential to find the solution path for nearly all training problems (best@16 of 0.96), but cannot robustly solve them (avg@16 of 0.52).
-(2) On the contrary, our results indicate that RFT model achieves better overall performance (0.61 for RFT v.s.
+Mimicking external demonstrations, the SFT-ed model can find the solution path for nearly all training problems (higher best@16 of 0.96), but cannot robustly solve them (lower avg@16 of 0.52).
+(2) On the contrary, our results indicate that the RFT model achieves better overall performance (0.61 for RFT v.s.
 0.52 for SFT regarding avg@16) but can be limited by the ability of the initial policy (0.85 for SFT v.s.
 0.14 for RFT regarding best@16 on $\text{Train}_{\text{hard}}$).
 Furthermore, the best@16 converges much faster than avg@16, implying RFT admits a discover-and-gradually-reinforce learning strategy.
-(3) SFT loss can be a poor indicator for downstream task performance.
-During the RFT training, the model keeps deviating from the demonstration distribution (loss on demonstration increased from 0.67 to 0.81), also proving that SFT's training objective---loss on demonstration---can sometimes be a poor predictor of the exact task performance.
-In total, all these observations reflect the pros and cons of the two method and their complementarity, justifying our motivation for blending both learning paradigms.
+(3) During the RFT training, the model keeps deviating from the demonstration distribution (loss on demonstration increased from 0.67 to 0.81), proving that SFT's training objective---loss on demonstration---can sometimes be a poor predictor of the exact task performance.
+In total, all these observations reflect the pros and cons of the two methods and their complementarity, justifying our motivation for blending both learning paradigms.